HelionDevPlatform/znc/README.md

     user: admin
     pass: stackato

-Connect to the ZNC bouncer using the port specified in the deployment logs.
+Connect to the ZNC bouncer using the address specified in the deployment logs.